Register Now for the 2020 MGW Workshop: July 12-19, 2020. Details below.

 What is a luthier (LOOTH-ee-er]?
 The word derives from the French word for one who makes lutes—an early ancestor of the guitar—and while the term also applies to builders of bowed stringed instruments such as the violin family, today it is most often used to describe makers of plucked stringed instruments such as guitars, ukeleles, lutes, ouds, and yes, even banjos.
 Many keen observers of the history of guitar believe we are living in the Golden Age of lutherie, and certainly the quality, quantity, and diversity of handmade guitars being produced today stand as a testament to that notion.
 The multitude of choices facing a guitar player in search of their ideal instrument today is truly staggering!

-This July, in cooperation with both the Mendocino Guitar Workshop and the Mendocino Music Festival, three of the art galleries on Main Street in the village of Mendocino—Prentice, Highlight and Panache–will participate in an exhibit featuring six of our county’s guitar makers with each gallery showing a few curated instruments alongside other works of art.
-The six luthiers participating are David Dart, Gregory Byers, Ken Franklin, Rick Micheletti, Steve Porter, and Morgan Daniel.
-The selection will cover a variety of instruments including classical guitars, steel-string acoustics, electric guitars, ukeleles, and perhaps even a lute.
+This past July, in cooperation with both the Mendocino Guitar Workshop and the Mendocino Music Festival, three of the art galleries on Main Street in the village of Mendocino—Prentice, Highlight and Panache–participated in an exhibit featuring six of Mendocino county’s guitar makers with each gallery showing a few curated instruments alongside other works of art.
+The six luthiers participating were David Dart, Gregory Byers, Ken Franklin, Rick Micheletti, Steve Porter, and Morgan Daniel.
+The exhibit featured a variety of instruments including classical guitars, steel-string acoustics, lap steels, electric guitars, and ukuleles.

 Guitars in the Village

 Participating shops and galleries around the village of Mendocino